EasonHu2022/QUASARTS/project/QUASARTS/Engine/src/Scripts/README.md

 # Script System
 For Quasarts Engine, we select lua as our scripting language

-## How to bind and load a script
+## How to add and load a script
-1. create an entity first
+1. Create an entity first
-2. click the entity which you want to bind a script component in Asset Hierarchy window
+2. Click the entity which you want to bind a script component in Asset Hierarchy window
-3. bind: select the menu bar: **Assets -> Add Script Component** and choose the lua file you want to use
+3. Add: select the menu bar: **Assets -> Add Script Component** and choose the lua file you want to use
-4. load and stop: select the menu bar: **Edit -> Play/Stop**
+4. Load and Stop: select the menu bar: **Edit -> Play/Stop**

 ## Update tracking